4 killed, 1 injured in family shooting in Utah suburb

 Lt.
 Robert Sager told FOX 13 TV that the department is treating the deaths as homicides.

 Police didn’t release the names of the victims or the suspected shooter, who was arrested shortly after police arrived at the home just after 7 p.m.
 Friday.
+The injured person was taken to a hospital, police said.

 Marshall and Tooele County Sheriff Paul Wimmer were on scene as police tried to piece together what happened in home.